mast3rsoft/WordSearch/README.md

  Discription: it returns a letter (string) in the defined parameters
  ### Propeties
  > ```WordSearch.Grid```
- Discription: It is the WordSearch Grid where all letters are stored.
+ Description: It is the WordSearch Grid where all letters are stored.
  > ```WordSearch.maxX```
- Discription: The "x" value you defined at the start of generating the object.
+ Description: The "x" value you defined at the start of generating the object.
  > ``` WordSearch.maxY```
- Discription: The "y" value you defined at the start of generating the object.
+ Description: The "y" value you defined at the start of generating the object.